takamuffin/aws-foundry-ssl/README.md

 ### AWS Setup

-**Note:** This script currently relies on your `default` VPC, which should be set up automatically when you first create your acccount.
-If you have a custom VPC, it's not (yet) supported.
+**Note:** This script currently only supports your _default VPC_, which should have been created automatically when you first signed up for your AWS acccount

+If you want to use IPv6, see [the IPv6 docs](docs/IPv6.md) for how to configure your default VPC.

 - Go to **CloudFormation** and choose to **Create a Stack** with new resources
   - Leave `Template is Ready` selected
   - Choose `Upload a template file`
   - Upload the `/cloudformation/Foundry_Deployment.yaml` file from this project
   - Fill in and check _all_ the details.
 I've tried to provide sensible defaults.
 At a minimum if you leave the defaults, the ones that need to be filled in are:
-    - Add the link for downloading Foundry
+    - The link for downloading Foundry
-    - Set an admin user password (for IAM)
+    - An admin user password (for IAM)
-    - Enter your domain name and TLD eg. `mydomain.com`
+    - Your domain name and TLD eg. `mydomain.com`
       - **Important:** Do _not_ include `www` or any other sub-domain prefix
-    - Enter your email address for LetsEncrypt TLS (https) certificate issuance
+    - Your email address for LetsEncrypt TLS (https) certificate issuance
-    - Choose the SSH key pair you set up in the EC2 Key Pairs
+    - The SSH keypair you previously set up in `EC2 Key Pairs`
-    - _Optional:_ Allow your IP access via SSH eg. `123.45.67.89/32`.
-The `/xxx` [subnet range](https://www.calculator.net/ip-subnet-calculator.html) on the end is required.
-For IPv4 access, use `[your IPv4 address]/32` unless you know what you're doing.
-For IPv6 access, use `[your IPv6 address]/128` unless you know what you're doing.
-You can always manually set or change this later in **EC2 Security Groups**
+    - Choose whether the S3 bucket already exists, or if it should be created
-    - Choose an S3 bucket name for storing files - this name must be _globally unique_ across all S3 buckets that exist on AWS.
-If you host Foundry on eg. `foundry.mydomain.com` then `foundry-mydomain-com` is a good recommendation
+    - The S3 bucket name for storing files
+      - This name must be _globally unique_ across all S3 buckets that exist on AWS
+      - If you host Foundry on eg. `foundry.mydomain.com` then `foundry-mydomain-com` is a good recommendation

 It should be pretty automated from there.
-Again, just be careful of the LetsEncrypt TLS issuance limits.

-If need be, set the LetsEncrypt TLS testing option to `False` in the CloudFormation setup while you're debugging a failed stack deploy.
-Should you run out of LetsEncrypt TLS requests, you'll need to wait one week before trying again.
+### Optional SSH Access

+If you want to allow yourself access via SSH, you must specify a valid [subnet range](https://www.calculator.net/ip-subnet-calculator.html) for your [IPv4 / IPv6 address](https://www.whatismyip.com/).

+- For IPv4 access, use `[your IPv4 address]/32` unless you know what you're doing
+- For IPv6 access, use `[your IPv6 address]/128` unless you know what you're doing
+  - As IPv6 device addresses change quite frequently, it's likely this will need to be updated often until you know what a more permissive subnet range looks like for you; A more permissive IPv6 range might be `0123:4567:89ab::/64` for example

+You can always manually add or update SSH access later in `EC2 Security Groups` in the AWS Console.

 ## Running the Server on a Schedule

-If you don't have a need for your Foundry server to run 24/7, AWS Systems Manager lets you configure a simple schedule to start and stop your EC2 Foundry instance and save on hosting costs.
+If you don't have a need for your Foundry server to run 24/7, **AWS Systems Manager** lets you configure a simple schedule to start and stop your EC2 Foundry instance and save on hosting costs.

 1. From the AWS Console, navigate to `Systems Manager`
 2. Choose `Quick Setup`

-   - If you have other services previously configured in Systems Manager, choose `Create`
+   - If you already have other services configured in Systems Manager, click the `Create` button

 3. Choose `Resource Scheduler`